dictcp/uplex-varnish-k8s-ingress/README.md

 # Installation

+The Ingress controller currently supports Kubernetes version 1.9, and has also been tested succesfully with 1.10.

 Varnish for the purposes of Ingress and the controller that manages it are implemented in separate containers -- one controller can be used to manage a group of Varnish instances.
 The Dockerfiles and other